Background pattern

 This information is intended solely for healthcare professionals

-Closely monitor patients for signs and symptoms of hypersensitivity reactions during and after each administration of Carboxymaltose Ferric Teva.
+Closely monitor patients for signs and symptoms of hypersensitivity reactions during and after each administration of Carboximaltosa ferrica Teva.

-Carboxymaltose ferric should only be administered when there is immediate availability of trained personnel to evaluate and treat anaphylactic reactions, in an environment where a complete resuscitation device can be guaranteed.
-The patient should be observed for at least 30 minutes after each administration of carboxymaltose ferric for potential adverse effects.
+Carboximaltosa ferrica should only be administered when immediate availability of trained personnel to evaluate and treat anaphylactic reactions is present, in an environment where a complete resuscitation device can be guaranteed.
+The patient should be observed for at least 30 minutes after each administration of carboximaltosa ferrica in case adverse effects occur.

-The individual iron needs for replacement with carboxymaltose ferric are determined based on the patient's body weight and hemoglobin (Hb) level.
-Consult Table 1 for the determination of the total necessary iron.
-Two doses may be necessary to replace all the necessary iron, consult Step 2 for the maximum individual iron doses.
+Individual iron needs for replacement with carboximaltosa ferrica are determined based on the patient's body weight and hemoglobin (Hb) level.
+Refer to Table 1 for the determination of total iron needed.
+Two doses may be necessary to replace all the necessary iron; refer to Step 2 for maximum individual iron doses.

 Hb